 THERE are two things pretty clear to every Christian.
 The one is that the word of God lays great stress upon brotherly love.
 We find this all through the Scriptures.
-The twofold command contained in the Old Testament is repeated in the New, "You shall love the Lord your God with all your heart, with all your mind, with all your strength, and your neighbor as yourself."
+The twofold command contained in the Old Testament is repeated in the New,-" Thou shalt love the Lord thy God with all thy heart, with all thy mind, with all thy strength, and thy neighbour as thyself."
 Everywhere in the Bible we see this great principle of brotherly love laid down.
 And no wonder.
-There seem to be several reasons why it should be so.
-First, because it is that in which we are all especially prone to fail, and, indeed, do very much fail.
+There seem to be several reasons why it should be so?
+'First, because it is that in which we are all especially prone to fail, and, indeed, do very much fail.
 It is pretty clear to every Christian that brotherly love, practically speaking, is sadly deficient among the ministers, and churches, and Christians at large, of the present day.
 Nevertheless, we are not quite, through the Lord's mercy, destitute thereof.
-And also, the Lord well knew that many disputations, or, as our text has it quarrels, would arise among Christians in their progress through this world.
-Joseph was aware of this constant tendency to disagree and therefore he said to his brethren, "See that you fall not out by the way."
+And also the Lord well knew that many disputations, or, as our text has it, quarrels, would arise among Christians in their progress through this world.
+Joseph was aware of this constant tendency to disagree, and therefore he said to his brethren, " See that ye fall not out by the way."
 I shall avail myself of the language of our text to set forth the settlement of the one great quarrel between God and man.
-"If any man has a quarrel against any."
-Alas, alas!
-The worst quarrel is that great quarrel between God and man.
+"If any man have a quarrel against any."
+Alas, alas! the worst quarrel is that great quarrel between God and man. that it the condition is a structure is a structure of the str